 Widowed.
 All of them, him and the children, were listed as

 Josephine Lawless contacted Bill McFall.
-She wrote to me: "It turns out
+She wrote to me: "It

-history have been sorted out.
+parts of this history have been sorted out.

 A photograph marked "Larry Lehman Ranch," showing the property as it was in the 1960s or 1970s.
 It was submitted by Kathy Horrocks. *** Note